GrantBGreat/Minecraft-Turtle-Scripts/README.md

 # Minecraft-Turtle-Scripts
-Open-Source scripts for the ComputerCraft mining turtles
+Open-Source scripts for the ComputerCraft turtles